Albert Hodges Morehead: Journalism

 Through high school and college, Morehead worked on the Lexington Herald (now the Herald-Leader), the Chattanooga Times, the Chicago Daily News, The Plain Dealer, and the Town Crier of Newton, Massachusetts.
 He later worked for The New York Times.

 In 1944 he published 36 articles, under four pseudonyms, in Redbook magazine, and in 1951 published 29 articles in Cosmopolitan magazine.
 From 1945 to 1947, he was the puzzle and quiz editor for Coronet magazine and was the consulting editor for games in Esquire magazine.
-Starting in 1946 he was a consultant to the United States Playing Card Company, and he was vice president and general manager of Kem Plastic Playing Cards, Inc. for three years.

 He was author, co-author or editor of over 60 books, including books on games and puzzles, and a number of reference works, some of which are still in print.
 He edited W. Somerset Maugham's Great Novelists and their Novels (Winston, 1948) and Fulton Oursler's The Greatest Story Ever Told (Doubleday, 1949).

 Finally, he served as Vice-president of the John C. Winston Company, a book publisher, for three years.

-Bridge

-Bridge was a lifelong pursuit for Morehead.
-From 1927 on, he played in bridge tournaments, and in 1932, during the depression he was hired as a writer for Ely Culbertson's magazine, The Bridge World.
-In 1938 he was made editor, and in 1939 he became the general manager of all of Culbertson's bridge publications.
-In 1934, he won the Charles M. Schwab Trophy, and served as both president and chairman of the board of the American Contract Bridge League.
-He later wrote The New York Times bridge column for more than 25 years.